Skip to Main Content

 Families may make additional payments towards future College fees.
 This may result in some fees being paid in advance.
 In cases of discontinued enrolment, any unused portion of fees paid will be credited back to families in line with our terms and conditions.

 Parents and Guardians may at times due to unforeseen circumstances experience financial hardship that leaves them unable to fulfill the financial obligations of enrolment.
-Any Parents or Guardians experiencing financial hardship are advised to contact the Finance Office via phone (03) 5329 6100 to discuss alternative arrangements including pauses on payment plans, extended plans and/or application for concessions.
+Any Parents or Guardians experiencing financial hardship are encouraged to contact the Finance Office via accounts@loreto.vic.edu.au so we can discuss supportive arrangements including pauses on payment plans, extended plans and/or application for concessions.

 When determining alternative arrangements, we endeavour to work collaboratively with families considering individual circumstances and ensuring that any agreements are reasonable for both parties.

-Where an account has been referred to debt collection, families will be required to meet with the Principal to discuss continued enrolment.
-The College may reduce the education offerings for your enrolled student(s), including restrictions on involvement in extracurricular and other school activities, or see enrolment discontinued.
+Where an account has been transferred to debt collection, families will be required to meet with the Principal to discuss continued enrolment.
+Where this occurs, The College may reduce the education offerings for your enrolled student(s), including restrictions on involvement in extracurricular and other school activities, or see enrolment discontinued.

 With the approval of the Principal, students at times may elect to participate in secondments and exchange programs at other schools or education institutions.
 A fee may be payable to retain the student(s) place at the College for the duration of their absence.